aio-libs/aiohttp/docs/client_reference.rst

       :class:`float`, ``None`` by default.

+.. class:: ClientWSTimeout(*, ws_receive=None, ws_close=None)

+   A data class for websocket client timeout settings.

-   .. attribute:: sock_close
+   .. attribute:: ws_receive

-      A timeout for the socket to close (for now, used only by websockets).
+      A timeout for websocket to receive a complete message.

       :class:`float`, ``None`` by default.

+   .. attribute:: ws_close

+      A timeout for the websocket to close.

+      :class:`float`, ``None`` by default.

-   .. versionadded:: 3.3
+   .. versionadded:: 3.5.5

 RequestInfo
 ^^^^^^^^^^^